All Episodes

 And Trump wrote him, I won't say it was on the wrote on those papers a note to Bill.

-And he has it part of history, right?
+And he has it.

-Pretty cool smart idea on Bill's part.
+Pretty cool, smart idea on Bill's part.

 This is manna from heaven for them.

-Donald Trump lost the election.
+Donald Trump lost the election, and he lost big.

 It had him losing in Florida.